postpop/defoptcfg/README.md

                         (default: Paul)
   --cfg CFG             config file for setting defaults
 ```
 Configuration can also be provided via yaml files.
 Arguments from config files override function defaults and are overridden by command line arguments.
+Keys in the config file must match the full argument name:
 ```yaml
 greeting: Salut
 name: Ringo